rust-lang/rfcs/text/0000-returns-twice.md

-In the presence of types that implement `Drop`, usage of APIs that return multiple times requires extreme care to avoid deallocating memory without invoking constructors.
+In the presence of types that implement `Drop`, usage of APIs that return multiple times requires extreme care to avoid deallocating memory without invoking destructors - this is critical for using [`Pin`] safely.
 We could also explore diagnosing these cases.

 [`Drop`]: https://doc.rust-lang.org/std/ops/trait.Drop.html
 [`Pin`]: https://doc.rust-lang.org/std/pin/struct.Pin.html